The Sound of Magic: Filming

-On July 26, 2021, it was reported that Ji Chang-wook and one of the staff tested positive for COVID-19.
+On July 26, 2021, it was reported that Ji Chang-wook and one of the staff members tested positive for COVID-19.
 As the actor self-quarantined as per protocol, the filming for the series was suspended.
 On August 11, 2021, filming resumed as it was reported that Ji Chang-wook had recovered from COVID-19.
 Filming ended in September 2021.

 Music

-The music of this fantasy music drama was composed by music director Park Seong-il and lyrics are by Kim Eana, Seo Dong-seong, and Lee Chi-hoon.
-The production team worked together to create the music for 18 months.
+The music of this fantasy music drama was composed by music director Park Seong-il, and the lyrics are by Kim Eana, Seo Dong-seong, and Lee Chi-hoon.
+The production team had worked together to create the music for 18 months.
 Director Park Seong-il said, "Once the script was completed, I started composing and took singing lessons for the actors during meetings."
 Praising the enthusiasm and hard work of the actors during the work period, he said, "I recorded every day for over a year.
 I needed concentration every moment enough to practice like a recording."
 Choi Sung-eun said, "As singing was a task, I went to the recording studio every day."
-Ji Chang-wook said that he worked while talking a lot with the production team about "how to express the emotions of the characters at the point where there was transition to the music in the play."
+Ji Chang-wook said that he worked while talking a lot with the production team about "how to express the emotions of the characters at the point where there was a transition to the music in the play."